TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 <sub>iT = iTunes</sub>

-??? question "iTunes - [Click to show/hide]"
+??? question "Description - [Click to show/hide]"

     {! include-markdown "../../includes/cf-descriptions/it.md" !}